SarahMilligan-hub/AutoTab/README.md

 When loading the package via library(AutoTab), AutoTab will remind you to activate your reticulate/conda environment before running any model functions.
-AutoTab requires TensorFlow 2.10.0 within the active Python environment.
+AutoTab has been developed and tested with TensorFlow 2.10.0.
+Other versions may work, but compatibility is not guaranteed.

 AutoTab was developed under Python 3.10.8 and numpy 1.26.4.
-If compatibility issues arise, recreate your environment with this version.
+If compatibility issues arise, we recommend using the tested configuration shown above.

 ``` r
 # Install from GitHub